microsoft/api-guidelines/graph/GuidelinesGraph.md

 In Microsoft Graph a top-level API category may represent one of the following
 groupings:

-1. A core *user-centric concept* of the Graph

-    1. For example: /users, /groups or /me
+1. A core *user-centric concept* of the Graph, i.e. /users, /groups or /me.

-2. A Microsoft *product or service offerings* covering multiple use cases
+2. A Microsoft *product or service offerings* covering multiple use cases, i.e. /teamwork, /directory.

-    1. For example: /teamwork, /directory

-3. A *feature* offering covering a single use case and *shared* across multiple Microsoft products

-    1. For example: /search, /notifications, /subscriptions, /files
+3. A *feature* offering covering a single use case and *shared* across multiple Microsoft products, i.e. /search, /notifications, /subscriptions, /files.

 4.  *Administrative configuration* functions for specific products.
-(Note: this is not final and may be adjusted based on the survey results)
+(Note: this is not final and may be adjusted based on the survey results), i.e. /admin/exchange.

-    1. For example: /admin/exchange

-5. Internal Microsoft requirements for publishing Privileged and Hidden APIs, routing, and load testing
+5. Internal Microsoft requirements for publishing Privileged and Hidden APIs, routing, and load testing, i.e./loadTestEntities.

-    1. For example: /loadTestEntities

 Effectively top-level categories define a perimeter for the API surface thus a new category creation requires additional rigor and governance.